toss/es-toolkit/docs/reference/function/debounce.md

 - `debounceMs` (`number`): The number of milliseconds to delay.
 - `options` (`DebounceOptions`, optional): An options object.
   - `signal` (`AbortSignal`, optional): An optional `AbortSignal` to cancel the debounced function.
-  - `edges` (`Array<'leading' | 'trailing'>`, optional): An array specifying when the function should be called.
-Defaults to `['trailing']`.
-    - `'leading'`: If included, the function will be called immediately on the first call.
-    - `'trailing'`: If included, the function will be called after `debounceMs` milliseconds have passed since the last call.
-    - If both `'leading'` and `'trailing'` are included, the function will be called at both the start and end of the delay period.
-However, it must be called at least twice within `debounceMs` milliseconds for this to happen, as one debounced function call cannot trigger the function twice.

 ### Returns